techmania-team/techmania-docs/English/Skins.md

 ### Touch/click feedback

 Touch/click feedback appears on each touch point (in Touch patterns) or the mouse cursor when the mouse button is held (in KM patterns).
-Its sprites are scaled to a square whose side length is equal to `touchClickFeedbackSize` pixels.
+The sprites are scaled to a square whose side length is equal to `touchClickFeedbackSize` pixels.
 As a reference, the game window's height is always 1080 pixels regardless of resolution.

 ### Approach overlay

 Approach overlay appears on each basic, chain head, drag head, hold head and repeat head note, 1/2 scans before its correct time, and lasts for 1/2 scans.
-Its sprites are scaled to a square whose side length is equal to `scale * lane height`.
+The sprites are scaled to a square whose side length is equal to `scale * lane height`.

 # Reloading skins